 Skip to Content

-Hey guys!
-I’m sharing a really fun and easy epoxy resin project today–DIY epoxy resin planters using a silicone mold.
+I’m sharing a really fun and easy epoxy resin project today—DIY epoxy resin planters using a silicone mold.
 Ever since I made my galaxy-inspired epoxy resin paint pour art, I’ve wanted to try my hand at some more resin projects.
 Today’s planters took me a few tries to get perfect, and I’m sharing all of the tips you need to nail it the first time.

-Supplies
+Supplies & steps

-Step 1: Prep workspace and mix two-part epoxy resin
+Step 1: Prep workspace & mix resin

 First I covered my entire workspace using thick paper.
 I also set aside some paper towels.
 If you’re never worked with resin before, it’s messy!
 Cover everything, including your hands.
 Next I measured my two-part epoxy resin.